ringcentral/ringcentral-api-docs/docs/webinar/quick-start.md

     $ gem install ringcentral-sdk
     ```

-    ### Create and edit meetings.rb
+    ### Create and edit webinar.rb

-    Create a file called `meetings.rb`.
+    Create a file called `webinar.rb`.
 Be sure to edit the variables in ALL CAPS with your app and user credentials.

     ```ruby
-	{!> code-samples/video/meetings.rb !}
+	{!> code-samples/webinar/quick-start.rb !}
     ```

     ### Run Your Code